How to Stand Out in a Sea of Grey Content

 Do regular readers know what you stand for?
 Do your ideas pull your readers closer to you?

-Having a strong voice is not just about how you write, it’s also about how you connect with your community and about what you write: your ideas, your mission, the themes in your work.
+Having a strong voice is not just about how you write, it’s also about developing your ideas and the themes in your work.

 Enjoyed this?
 Your friends and followers might also like it.
 Click to share: